* Ford exec says co extending warranty on MyFord Touch system

 * Touch-screen systems increasingly important -IBM survey

-Ford launched its Sync software, which was jointly developed with Microsoft Corp, in 2007.
-This software powers the MyFord Touch system, which Ford launched in 2010.
+The automaker launched its Sync in-vehicle communications and entertainment system, which was jointly developed with Microsoft Corp, in 2007.
+The Sync software underpins MyFord Touch, which Ford launched in 2010.

-Entertainment and navigation systems are increasingly important to attracting car shoppers.
-Some 45 percent of car buyers said navigation systems that help drivers avoid traffic are very important to their purchase decisions, while 30 percent said the same of entertainment systems, according to a survey by IBM to be released soon.
+Some 45 percent of car buyers said navigation systems that help drivers avoid traffic are very important to their purchase decisions, while 35 percent of drivers said the same of a car’s ability to respond to voice commands, according to a survey by IBM to be released soon.

 About 30 percent said entertainment systems were very important, particularly buyers between the ages 18 and 29.